Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Results

 \subsubsection{Variation 1}

-To start things off, the first variation of Case study 1 is presented.
+We begin with the first variation of Case study 1.
 The optimum sequestration rate from the application of BO to each model is shown in Figure \ref{fig7} along with the placement optimum case to facilitate the comparison.
 As already mentioned, the optimization has been able to maintain the injection rate at the target value throughout the lifespan of the project, therefore the sequestration rate is shown instead, i.e. injected minus produced CO$_2$, for the comparison to be meaningful.
 Since breakthrough inevitably occurs, the expectation is for the models to be able to keep this sequestration rate constant for as long as possible and as close as possible to the target value.
-The drop off in the sequeatration rate, needs to be delayed and definitely not be as steep as in the placement optimum case.
+The goal is to delay the onset of the sequestration-rate decline and reduce its steepness relative to the placement optimum case.

 The results in Figure \ref{fig7} indicate that, compared to the benchmark placement optimum case, the solutions proposed by the optimizer do indeed fix the aforementioned issues.
 In the benchmark case, the sequestration rate drop occurs right after 23 operational years.
 In comparison, most optimized solutions don't experience this drop up until a decade later, at 31-32 years.
-All models were able to find the optimal solutions that manages to keep the sequestration rate above 75\% of the initial target even as late as the end of the operation, in contrast to the placement optimum, where the sequestration rate dropped to more than 50\% by the end of the operation.
+All models were able to find the optimal solutions that manage to keep the sequestration rate above 75\% of the initial target even as late as the end of the operation, in contrast to the placement optimum, where the sequestration rate dropped to below 50\% by the end of the operation.
 Notably, all models were able to eventually sequester around 2.3 Tscf of CO$_2$ out of 2.45 theoretically possible as opposed to the placement optimum case where 1.9 Tscf were sequestered.
 In Figure \ref{fig8} the maximum objective function value derived per model is plotted to demonstrate the evolution across sampled values in subsequent BO iterations.